sherrardTr4129/CHAAC-Robot/README.md

 # CHAAC_Code
-Code repository for the CHAAC unit robot for RIT EEEE485
+Project repository for the CHAAC unit robot for RIT EEEE485